 5. The cost of therapy includes any written materials I may supply, but excludes the cost of any books that I might suggest you read.

-6. In the event that a private health care plan is being used to fund your treatment, therapy will not commence until approval in writing has been received from the private health care organisation or you are able to provide the relevant authorisation code.
+6. If a private health care plan is being used to fund your treatment, therapy will not commence until approval in writing has been received from the private health care organisation or you can provide the relevant authorisation code.

 7. As part of my code(s) of practice I am required to carry out continuing professional development, and to engage in regular ongoing clinical supervision.

 This is to ensure an ethical and professional service to clients.
 I may discuss your case in supervision but would not use any identifying details.